Crypt0zauruS/first-ico/README.md

-Tutorial "Launch your own Initial Coin Offering" from the LearnWeb3DAO Sophomore course
+Tutorial "Launch your own Initial Coin Offering" from the [LearnWeb3DAO](https://learnweb3.io) Sophomore course

+Have a look at https://first-ico-sophomore.vercel.app/